Houses built using natural-looking grey stone appear historic and distinctive.... Read more →

 A little preventative maintenance helps ensure your winters are trouble free.

-One of our team members would be pleased to visit your home for a preventative maintenance service and door safety check.
+One of our team members would be pleased to visit your home for a preventative maintenance inspection and/or door safety check.
 If you would like to book an appointment please call our service manager Debbie at 905-727-1382.Tags: garage maintenance, insulated garage, weather stripping, winterize garage